Nonpoint Source Management §319 Subgrants

-- Agriculture (except those activities covered by a draft or final NPDES permit).
+- Agriculture (except those activities covered by a draft or final IPDES permit).

-- Urban Stormwater Runoff (except instances covered by a draft or final NPDES permit).
+- Urban Stormwater Runoff (except instances covered by a draft or final IPDES permit).

-- Transportation (except instances covered by a draft or final NPDES permit).
+- Transportation (except instances covered by a draft or final IPDES permit).

 - Silvicultural or Forestry-related Activities.

-- Mining (except those activities covered by a draft or final NPDES permit).
+- Mining (except those activities covered by a draft or final IPDES permit).

 - Ground Water Activities (to the extent identified by the state’s NPS management program, including source water protection efforts that involve regional collaboration or have statewide application).